ant-design/ant-design/docs/spec/layout/index.en-US.md

   `12px`、`14px` is a standard font size of navigations，14 is used for the first and the second level of the navigation.
 You can choose a approprigate font size in terms of the level of your navigation.

-In almost middle-back systems,  Ant Design uses two general layouts of top navigation and aside navition, we collect some basic layouts of middle-back systems are designed by Ant Design as follows:
+In almost middle-back systems,  Ant Design uses two general layouts of top navigation and aside navition, we collect some basic layouts of middle-back systems are designed by Ant Design as follows.
+The demo code below is used of sample, you should [Layout](/components/layout/) component in real project.